Orchard/Pioneer Trails and Van Campens Glen Loop from Millbrook Village

 Take I-80 west to Exit 12 (Hope/Blairstown).
 At the bottom of the ramp, turn right and continue for 4.7 miles on County Route 521 north.
 When the road ends at a T-intersection with Route 94, turn left and continue for 0.2 mile to the next traffic light.
 Turn right at the light and proceed straight ahead (do not bear sharply right onto Route 521 north).
 At the top of the hill, turn sharply right, then make the first left onto Millbrook Road.
 Proceed for 7.0 miles to an intersection at Millbrook Village, turn right, and park in the parking area to the right.

 Cross the road at the northern end of the parking area.
-On the opposite side, enter the woods at a sign for the Orchard Trail and follow this orange-blazed trail uphill, passing abandoned fields now starting to regenerate.
+On the opposite side, enter the woods at a sign for the Orchard Trail, climb stone steps, and follow this orange-blazed trail uphill on a moss-covered woods road, passing abandoned fields now starting to regenerate.

-In 0.6 mile, the Orchard Trail ends at a junction with the Hamilton Ridge Trail.
-Turn left and follow the Hamilton Ridge Trail - a paved road, now closed to vehicular traffic and largely covered with moss - for 0.8 mile.
+In 0.6 mile, after paralleling a wide stone wall on the right, the Orchard Trail ends at a junction with the Hamilton Ridge Trail.
+Turn left and follow the Hamilton Ridge Trail - a paved road, now closed to vehicular traffic, lined with hemlocks and pines and largely covered with moss - for 0.7 mile.
 As the road begins to descend, look carefully for a sign on the right, which marks the start of the orange-blazed Pioneer Trail.

 Turn right onto the Pioneer Trail and follow the orange blazes downhill on an old woods road.
 In 0.1 mile, the trail turns right and continues on a footpath.
 Just beyond, an old stone limekiln may be seen about 50 feet to the right.